Quantum Sudoku: collapsing, entangling, and sliding through universes

 Notes on the analogy

 • Real quantum theory is math (Hilbert spaces, operators, POVMs, phases).
-Sudoku gives intuitive hooks: constraints ⇒ correlations; observation ⇒ pruning possibility space; partial information ⇒ decoherence feel.
+Sudoku gives intuition for the shape of it: constraints → correlations, observation → pruning the possibility space, partial information → decoherence.

 • Tripartite cases (All-Distinct vs GHZ-like vs W-like) are especially useful.
 Pairwise intuition breaks; you need to think globally.